Hell Let Loose: Vietnam: Development

 Hell Let Loose: Vietnam was announced on August 20, 2025, with a trailer for 2026.

-According to the Manchester-based development studio, they chose the Vietnam War as their theme because it "hadn't been featured in any major game title for many years."
-Publisher Team 17 emphasizes that the development of HLLV will not be detrimental to the further development of Hell Let Loose, as a new development team has been established alongside the existing one.
-The Vietnam game is based on Unreal Engine 5.
-According to the publisher, a large portion of the codebase that has existed since Hell Let Loose was "reworked from the ground up" during development.
+According to the Manchester-based development studio, the studio chose the Vietnam War as their theme because it "hadn't been featured in any major game title for many years."
+Team 17 emphasizes that the development of HLLV will not be detrimental to the further development of Hell Let Loose, as a new development team has been established alongside the existing one.
+The game will run on Unreal Engine 5 and according to Team17, a large portion of the codebase that has existed since Hell Let Loose was "reworked from the ground up" during development.
 An open beta phase will be held prior to release.

-Development isn't complete after the release of HLLV.
-Updates and DLCs will be released for Hell Let Loose: Vietnam.